Financial Benchmarking Best Practices for Small Businesses

 Analyzing Information

-This is essentially the moment for you to make pivotal changes in your business processes.
+This is essentially the moment for you to make pivotal changes in your business practices.
 You’ll know what relevant practices can be adapted and implemented in your organization, considering all limitations and constraints as well.

 Determining Trends

-In this step, you analyze all your findings of your competitor’s performance and your company’s past performance in comparison to it to make forecasts.
+In this step, you analyze all your findings of your competitor’s financial performance and your company’s past performance in comparison to it to make forecasts.
 Including the consideration of possible changes in the industry, you can make predictions as to how your organization’s performance will be impacted with and without the implementation of benchmarked changes.

-By correctly implementing this step, you’ll be much clearer on the potential quantitative benefits of adopting the suggested benchmarking practices from the previous step.
+By correctly implementing this step, you’ll be much clearer on the potential quantitative benefits of adopting the suggested financial benchmarking practices from the previous step.
 This step will also give you a clear picture of your performance without implementing the proposed changes.

 Getting Consensus